 We consider a novel application of FD communications in DSA networks, where we analyzed the performance metrics of the TR and TS modes, namely the throughput and collision probability.
 We determined the optimal switching policy of SUs, equipped with SIS/FD capabilities, that maximizes the SU's utility subject to a constraint on the PU collision probability.
-To enable the TS mode, we analyzed the waveform-based sensing in the case of imperfect SIS, and derived the false-alarm and detection probabilities.
+To enable the TS mode, we analyzed the waveform-based sensing in the case of imperfect SIS, and derived the falsealarm and detection probabilities.
 Using our adaptive strategy, the SU can achieve about 50% reduction in the collision probability and double the throughput comparing to the HD case.
 Finally, an optimal threshold-based strategy is obtained, which depends on the SU's belief regarding the idleness of the PU.
-Our results indicate that SU should operate in the TR mode if it has a high belief that the PU is idle.
+Our results indicate that the SU should operate in the TR mode if it has a high belief that the PU is idle.
 As this belief decreases, the SU should adaptively switch to the TS mode to monitor any change in the PU activity while transmitting.
 At very low belief values, where the PU is more likely to be active, the SU should switch to another channel.

-One possible direction of future work is to address how SUs will negotiate together in the control phase to determine the final action given that both nodes may have different traffic flows.
+One possible direction of future work is to address how SUs will negotiate in the control phase to determine the final action given that both nodes may have different traffic flows.
+Another direction for future work could be to optimize the parallel sensing durations of the TS mode taking into account the tradeoff between sensing efficiency and the timeliness in detecting PU activity.